This story was updated at 2 p.m. EDT.

 "We're not going to dwell on it too much until after landing," Ferguson said before launch in a recent NASA video.
 "Then we'll get a chance — hopefully following a great, successful mission — to kind of bask in the achievements of the program overall, and really reflect."
-[NASA's Space Shuttle Program In Pictures: A Tribute]

 The end of an era

 NASA's space shuttle program was born in January 1972, when President Richard Nixon announced its existence to the nation.
 Back in those days, the shuttle was billed as a breakthrough vehicle that could enable safe, frequent and relatively cheap access to space.